SuPerPM: A Surgical Perception Framework Based on Deep Point Matching Learned from Physical Constrained Simulation Data: Experiments and Results

 \section{Experiments and Results}

-We demonstrate the proposed framework using two SuPer datasets \cite{li2020super, lin2022semantic} that were released alongside earlier versions of the SuPer framework.
+We demonstrate the proposed framework using the SuPer dataset \cite{li2020super}, which was released alongside the original SuPer framework.
 Additionally, we introduce a newly collected dataset named SupDef that features larger deformations.